GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

   height: 590
 } %}

 In this module, we’ll first look at some fundamental CSS font properties like `font-family`, `font-style`, `font-weight`, and `font-size`.
 Then, we’ll dive into properties that affect paragraphs of text, such as `text-indent` and `word-spacing`.
-The module finishes with some more advanced topics such as variable fonts and text rendering.
+The module finishes with some more advanced topics such as variable fonts and pseudo-elements.

 ## Change the typeface